music-encoding/guidelines/_guidelines-v3/17-namesDates/02-namesdatesSpecialized/05-namesdatesStyleNames.md

 Grove
 Music Online, accessed: April 27, 2012)

-The name of a musical style can be marked by the <a class="link_odd_elementSpec" href="/v3/elements/styleName">styleName</a> element, for example:
+The name of a musical style can be marked by the [styleName](/v3/elements/styleName.html){:.link_odd_elementSpec} element, for example:

-{% include _plainExample.html example="./v3/examples/namesDates/namesDates-sample294.xml" valid="true" %}
+{% include plainExample.html example="./v3/examples/namesDates/namesDates-sample294.xml" valid="true" %}

 It may be, e.g., used for recording a style name within a title:

-{% include _plainExample.html example="./v3/examples/namesDates/namesDates-sample295.xml" valid="true" %}
+{% include plainExample.html example="./v3/examples/namesDates/namesDates-sample295.xml" valid="true" %}

-or to record a style of a certain epoch by using the
+or to record a style of a certain epoch by using the [styleName](/v3/elements/styleName.html){:.link_odd_elementSpec}
-<a class="link_odd_elementSpec" href="/v3/elements/styleName">styleName</a>
 sub-element:

-{% include _plainExample.html example="./v3/examples/namesDates/namesDates-sample296.xml" valid="true" %}
+{% include plainExample.html example="./v3/examples/namesDates/namesDates-sample296.xml" valid="true" %}

 If a controlled value is used, the list, from which it is taken should be recorded.